Home > Bletchley Park

 A group of visitors to Bletchley Park listen attentively to their tour guide in front of the Mansion.

-Signs of War and Bletchley Park
+Signs of War

 In 1938, with signs that a war was getting closer, the Bletchley Park estate was bought by Sir Hugh Sinclair, the Director of Naval Intelligence and the founder of the Government Code and Cypher School (GCCS).
 In August 1939 members of the GCCS started to arrive at Bletchley Park and occupied rooms in the Mansion.
 Their task was to intercept and decipher coded radio messages sent by the Axis powers (Germany, Italy, and Japan) in the forthcoming war.